CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 So what good is a net current?
 Recall that electricity is like water, and it flows to even itself out.
 When water flows from a place where there is a lot of water to a place where there is less, the result is that there is less water in the first place and more in the second.
 The same thing happens with our currents: the flow of current changes the membrane potential (height of the water) inside the neuron:

-{id="eq_Vm"}
+{id="eq_Vm" title="Membrane potential"}
 $$
 V_m\left(t\right) = V_m\left(t-1\right) + dt_{vm} I_{net}
 $$

-$V_m(t)$ is the current value of $Vm$, which is updated from value on the previous time step $V_m(t-1)$, and the $dt_{vm}$ is a **rate constant** that determines how fast the membrane potential changes.
+$V_m(t)$ is the current value of $V_m$, which is updated from value on the previous time step $V_m(t-1)$, and the $dt_{vm}$ is a **rate constant** that determines how fast the membrane potential changes.
 It mainly reflects the capacitance of the neuron's membrane.

 The above two equations are the most essential tools we need to simulate a neuron on a computer.
-It tells us how the membrane potential changes as a function of the inhibitory, leak and excitatory inputs --- given specific numbers for these input conductances, and a starting $Vm$ value, we can then **iteratively** compute the new $Vm$ value according to the above equations, and this will accurately reflect how a real neuron would respond to similar such inputs.
+It tells us how the membrane potential changes as a function of the inhibitory, leak and excitatory inputs --- given specific numbers for these input conductances, and a starting $V_m$ value, we can then **iteratively** compute the new $V_m$ value according to the above equations, and this will accurately reflect how a real neuron would respond to similar such inputs.

 To summarize, here's a single version of the above equations that does everything:

-{id="eq_Vm-full"}
+{id="eq_Vm-full" title="Full update"}
 $$
 V_m(t) = V_m(t-1) + dt_{vm} \left[ g_e (E_e-V_m) + g_i (E_i-V_m) + g_l (E_l-V_m) \right]
 $$

-For those of you who noticed the issue with the minus sign above, or are curious know more details about where these equations come from see , please see the Chapter Appendix section *Electrophysiology of the Neuron*.
-If you're happy enough with where we've come, feel free to move along to finding out how we compute these input conductances, and what we then do with the $Vm$ value to drive the output signal of the neuron.
+For those of you who noticed the issue with the minus sign above, or are curious know more details about where these equations come from, see [[neuron electrophysiology]].
+If you're happy enough with where we've come, feel free to move along to finding out how we compute these input conductances, and what we then do with the $V_m$ value to drive the output signal of the neuron.

-#### Computing Input Conductances
+### Computing input conductances

 The excitatory and inhibitory input conductances represent the total number of ion channels of each type that are currently open and thus allowing ions to flow.
 In real neurons, these conductances are typically measured in nanosiemens (nS), which is $10^{-9}$ siemens (a very small number --- neurons are very tiny).
 Typically, neuroscientists divide these conductances into two components:

-* $\bar{g}$ ("g-bar") --- a constant value that determines the **maximum conductance** that would occur if every ion channel were to be open, and:
+* $\overline{g}$ ("g-bar") --- a constant value that determines the **maximum conductance** that would occur if every ion channel were to be open, and:

 * $g\left(t\right)$ --- a dynamically changing variable that indicates at the present moment, what fraction of the total number of ion channels are currently open (goes between 0 and 1).

-Thus, the total conductances of interest are written as: **excitatory conductance:**
+Thus, the total conductances of interest are written as:

-{id="eq_gbar-e"}
+{id="eq_gbar-e" title="Excitatory conductance"}
 $$
 \overline{g}_e g_e(t)
 $$

-and the **inhibitory conductance:**

-{id="eq_gbar-i"}
+{id="eq_gbar-i" title="Inhibitory conductance"}
 $$
 \overline{g}_i g_i(t)
 $$

-and the **leak conductance:**

-{id="eq_gbar-l"}
+{id="eq_gbar-l" title="Leak conductance"}
 $$
 \overline{g}_l
 $$